Which BBQ is Best for You?

 More Fuel is Required & Burned

 Forcing a lot of air into the grill has a cooling effect even though it is fanning the fire.
 It is also forcing the hot air out of the grill much faster.
-This requires more fuel to be burned to make up for all the cooling and the heat that is blown out.
+This requires more fuel to be burned to make up for the cooling effect and the heat that is blown out.

-High Efficiency Requires Less Charcoal Use
+High Efficiency Requires Little Charcoal Use

 With a tiny airflow the Saffire is not being cooled down and the heat is not being forced out.
 This means much less fuel is needed to keep the grill hot through the entire cooking process.